pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 1. repetition statement
 2. repetition statement from [expressions] to [expressions]
 3. repetition statement from [expressions] to [expressions] step [expressions]
-4. repetition statement for every temp [expressions]
+4. repetition statement for every graph of [expressions]

 **Português**